 Notes about this version:

-The recaps from Cycle 3 to Cycle 8 were written on 9.-8 (Tuesday, August 24th, 2021).
-I’ve always wanted to take time off in between 108s so I could reflect deeply.
-This is the first time I’ve done this.
-This latest version of “My 108s” is a combination of the original and version 2.
-When I started doing full blog posts dedicated to reflection and planning I stopped doing recaps.
-During Cycle 8 I wanted to quickly review past cycles and realized that the short recaps are better than needing to read full posts to get a quick overview.
-Moving forward a short recap of the cycle will be included when the cycle is completed.
+The recaps from Cycle 3 to Cycle 8 were written on 8.116 (Tuesday, August 24th, 2021).
+During Cycle 8 I wanted to quickly review past cycles and realized that the short recaps are better than needing to read full posts to get a quick overview so I started doing them again.